 The manga could be a a source of inspiration for your childrenNot only in literature, but also in drawing.
 Discover the real technique for read manga in our other guide.

-Together we will discover the history and artistic career of Katsushika Hokusaithe first creator of manga.
-In what fields did he achieve recognition, and where did he get his success?
-Finally, let's talk about the top three masterpieces that made him famous both abroad and in his native Japan.
+Together we will discover the history and artistic career of Katsushika Hokusai, the first creator of manga.
+In what field did he work to gain recognition, and where did he derive his great success?
+Finally, let's talk about the top three of his masterpieces that made him famous both abroad and in Japan, his native country.

 Biography and artistic career of Katsushika Hokusai: the creator of manga